DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The most common symptom is fever.
 Other systemic signs and symptoms include:

 Less frequent signs and symptoms are sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.

 Transient cutaneous manifestations have been reported in up to 40% of patients with histiocytic necrotising lymphadenitis [4,5].

-The differential diagnosis for histiocytic necrotising lymphadenitis includes any disorder that results in lymph node enlargement [4,6].
+The clinical differential diagnosis for histiocytic necrotising lymphadenitis includes any disorder that results in lymph node enlargement [4,6].